 Who needs a hot works permit from the fire department?

-Since January 2015, anyone conducting this kind of work has been required to have a permit from the local fire department.
+Since January 2015, anyone conducting this kind of work has been required to have a permit from the local fire department (contact your local fire department for the permit application form).
 The new exceptions to this are:

 - Certain licensed tradespeople, such as electricians and plumbers, already pulling permits from the local building department under their specialty codes (e.g., electrical code, plumbing code).
 They do not also have to pull a separate permit from the fire department.